zachwill/blog/_posts/2014-02-09-flappy-bird.md

 **February 1st Dong Nguyen, on the other hand, must have questioned if the world had lost its mind.**

-On February 1st, reviews exploded to 800 in a single hour. **6,500 iTunes App Store reviews in a single day.** February 1st is the day Dong Nguyen woke up, started his computer, checked Twitter, checked email, checked iTunes, and witnessed millions of downloads happening.
+On February 1st, reviews exploded to 800 in a single hour. **6,500 iTunes App Store reviews in a single day.** February 1st is the day Dong Nguyen woke up, stretched, checked email, checked Twitter, checked iTunes, and witnessed millions of downloads happening.

 **Millions.**